 What is your commitment to the community?

 To be a trusted messenger and someone who can be looked to and called upon as a proud product and representative of the community.
 [In] my entire medical career, I’ve made the commitment to focus on community-based health care and medicine instead of academic medicine.
-For my business career, my intention is to have a reach — both financially and programmatically — that allows me to affect change that directly impacts our community.
+For my business career, my intention is to have a reach — both financially and programmatically — that allows me to effect change that directly impacts our community.

-How important is technology in day-to-day operations?
+How important is technology in your day-to-day operations?

 Modern technology provides opportunities for convenience and consistency.
 Sometimes that’s more rapid implementation of innovation such as telehealth or education.
 Other times it’s using electronic medical records to keep valuation information at your fingertips.
 Moving forward, we’ll see AI, or artificial intelligence, as a partner in making informed decisions in health care.